priolo/jon-template/README.md

 ---

-## COMPONENTS-UI
+## UI COMPONENTS

 Of course you can make your own components (it doesn't take much)
 but [Material-UI](https://material-ui.com/) is very used and solid!
 Nothing else is needed!

 ### BINDING
-First thing: link the STORE to the VIEW
+First thing: link the STORE to the VIEW.
-Just have `useState` in your head BUT, instead of being in the COMPONENT REACT, it's in the STORE.
+Remember `useState` BUT, instead of being in the COMPONENT REACT, it's in the STORE.

 We define a STORE with a `value` in read / write
 ```js